Is Mint Mobile a better value than Google Fi?

 Buy data in bulk to save

-Mint Mobile saves money in the long run by selling data several months at a time with T-Mobile's great network and unlimited calling and texting.
+Mint Mobile saves money selling data in several months at once on T-Mobile's network with unlimited calling and texting.

 Google Fi